pfunks/TCTest/test_faq.md

 ## How do SBD to STEEM conversions work?

 If you convert SBD to STEEM via your wallet, the blockchain will process the transaction over a period of 3.5 days.
 At the end of the 3.5 days, it will destroy the SBD and replace it with "approximately 1 USD worth of STEEM" tokens.
-The "approximately 1 USD worth of STEEM" is based on the average STEEM price over the 3.5 days, using the price feeds produced by the witnesses.
+The "approximately 1 USD worth of STEEM tokens" is based on the average STEEM price over the 3.5 days, using the price feeds produced by the witnesses.
+Depending on the price fluxuations during the 3.5 days, it is possible to end up with more or less than 1 USD worth of STEEM per SBD at the end of the conversion.

-There is also a condition in the blockchain that under severe market conditions where the SBD debt ratio exceeds 10% of the STEEM market-cap, the conversions can result in less than $1 USD worth of STEEM.

 ## Is there a way for me to convert my SBD to STEEM without waiting 3.5 days?